danijar/computer-game/ROADMAP.md

 Roadmap for Graphics Application
 ================================

+Implement data manager or helper to store entities in databases
+    make use of SQLite for saves
-Refactor system managers and helpers
+    use treats or lamdas for conversion between structs and table rows Refactor system managers and helpers
     move asset functionality from Model module into a manager move file hash function into a filesystem helper